 When the volcanic eruption buried Pompeii, much of this wealth was preserved beneath a layer of ash, making this one of the most intriguing ruins in the Roman world.
 After the eruption, the city was abandoned, with few of the survivors returning to the scene of the natural disaster.

 Hundreds of years of Roman history were lost in the turmoil, and many thousands of people were entombed here forever.
 Modern excavations though have allowed archaeologists and historians to unearth much of Pompeii, giving an incredible insight into daily Roman life as it was at the time of the eruption.

 Few other sources have proven as valuable as the ruins for allowing us to glimpse into the long lost lives of Roman citizens.
-Today, Pompeii is one of the largest archaeological sites in the world, and the ruins of the Roman city have become somewhat of a legendary tourists attraction in Italy.
+Today, Pompeii is one of the largest archaeological sites in the world, and the ruins of the Roman city have become somewhat of a legendary tourist attraction in Italy.

 Read reviews and check prices with our Hotel Search Engine, that gives you the best hotel deals found on the web.
 Our search engine pulls results from all of the major booking places, including Expedia, Hotels, Booking and more.
 All the options, all the deals, all in one place and just for you.

 Pompeii is located close to Naples, which itself lies around 200 kilometers south of Rome, in the Campania region.
 While you can stay overnight in Naples or in the surrounding region, many travelers prefer to make a day trip from Rome itself.

 Given the fast transport links, then if you are tight on time, it makes sense to base yourself in one city, with the capital usually taking first places in visitors’ selections.